brianvhong/Assay-Development/README.md

 # Cholesterol Efflux Capacity (CEC) Assay

-- New method is robust, CVs <3%.
+- New method is robust, most CVs <3%.
-- Works with ApoB-depleted plasma and isolated HDL.
+- Works with ApoB-depleted plasma and isolated HDL (UC+FPLC).
 - Works on multiple cell lines.
+Cells tested include J774A.1 and HMC3 microglia.